maldoinc/wireup/docs/pages/integrations/fastapi/troubleshooting.md

 Fix:

-- For class-based handlers, ensure endpoint methods are not wrapped after router registration.
+- For class-based handlers, make sure endpoint methods are not wrapped after router registration.
 - If decorating methods, place decorators before router registration and follow the class-based handlers guide.

 See [Class-Based Handlers](class_based_handlers.md) for the supported pattern.